bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 %%env JOB_ID={job_id}
 ```

-The `bacalhau docker run` command passes a prompt to the model and generates an image in the outputs directory.
+The Bacalhau command passes a prompt to the model and generates an image in the outputs directory.
 The main difference in the example below compared to all the other examples is the addition of the `--gpu X` flag, which tells Bacalhau to only schedule the job on nodes that have `X` GPUs free.
 You can [read more about GPU support](https://docs.bacalhau.org/running-node/gpu/#gpu-node-configuration) in the documentation.

 :::tip
 This will take about 5 minutes to complete and is mainly due to the cold-start GPU setup time.
 This is faster than the CPU version, but you might still want to grab some fruit or plan your lunchtime run.